gazoodle/geckolib/README.md

 - Split radio strength & channel into two separate sensors
 - Added some extra debugging around protocol sync lock
+- Some unit_of_measurement values were the string "None" instead of the python keyword None

 ## Done/Fixed in 0.4.7